knetikmedia/knetikcloud-dart-client/docs/SocialGoogleApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**linkAccounts1**](SocialGoogleApi.md#linkAccounts1) | **POST** /social/google/users | Link facebook account
+[**linkAccounts1**](SocialGoogleApi.md#linkAccounts1) | **POST** /social/google/users | Link google account

 # **linkAccounts1**
-> linkAccounts1(facebookToken)
+> linkAccounts1(googleToken)

-Link facebook account
+Link google account

-Links the current user account to a facebook account, using the acccess token from facebook.
+Links the current user account to a google account, using the acccess token from google.
 Can also be used to update the access token after it has expired.

 ### Example
 ```dart